Debusine concepts

 Debusine has been designed to run a network of generic “workers” that can perform various “tasks” producing “artifacts”.
 Interesting artifacts that we want to keep in the long term are stored in “collections”.

-While tasks can be scheduled as individual “work requests”, the power of debusine lies in its ability to combine multiple (different) tasks in “workflows”, where each workflow has its own logic to orchestrate multiple work requests across the available workers.
+While tasks can be scheduled as individual “work requests”, the power of Debusine lies in its ability to combine multiple (different) tasks in “workflows”, where each workflow has its own logic to orchestrate multiple work requests across the available workers.

-A debusine instance can be multi-tenant, divided into “scopes” of users and groups.
+A Debusine instance can be multi-tenant, divided into “scopes” of users and groups.
 These contain “workspaces” that have their own sets of artifacts and collections.
 Workspaces can inherit from one another in order to share collections and artifacts when required.

 Artifacts